Java Card: Library and runtime

 Standard Java Card class library and runtime support differs a lot from that in Java, and the common subset is minimal.
+Most packages offered in the Java SE standard library are not present.
 For example, the Java Security Manager class is not supported in Java Card, where security policies are implemented by the Java Card Virtual Machine; and transients (non-persistent, fast RAM variables that can be class members) are supported via a Java Card class library, while they have native language support in Java.
+For example, Java Card has no String type, only byte[] (similar to C, where C strings are represented as char[]).
+Most primitives are absent except for byte, short, int and boolean.